PrimalHQ/primal-android-app/README.md

 significantly slower compared to release builds.

 ### Release builds
-To install release build execute `./gradlew installReleaseAlternative` or `./gradlew installReleasePlayStore`, or run in AndroidStudio.
-Please note that `releasePlayStore` and `releaseAlternative` build variants require `config.properties` configured with mandatory properties.
+To install release build execute `./gradlew installAospAltRelease` or `./gradlew installGooglePlayRelease`, or run in AndroidStudio.
+Please note that `googlePlayRelease` and `aospAltRelease` build variants require `config.properties` configured with mandatory properties.
 If no certificate properties are provided it fallbacks to `debug` certificate.